 These are common problems faced by organisations trying to put together a Design History File:

-- Missing documents and records - Documents that have been misfiled or otherwise mislaid can present a huge challenge to medical device developers as they attempt to pull together a DHF.
+Documents that have been misfiled or otherwise mislaid can present a huge challenge to medical device developers as they attempt to pull together a DHF.
 This can happen where filing structures have sprawled across multiple platforms over time, and naming conventions are not consistent or adhered to properly throughout a process.

-- Documents and records without auditable version histories - Being able to link to and see a final, approved and date stamped ‘issue’ of a document is key to delivering a DHF.
+Being able to link to and see a final, approved and date stamped ‘issue’ of a document is key to delivering a DHF.
 Using a document management system that does not automatically discriminate between ‘drafts’ and ‘issues’ of quality documentation can lead to confusion and misunderstandings about the history of changes made to a file and what represents the final and complete version.
 Having to trawl through multiple, mislabelled iterations of documents to demonstrate the history of its evolution is a time consuming and error prone process.

-- Missing review and approval signatures on documents - in regulated industries being able to absolutely prove when and by whom documents have been signed off is a requirement.
+In regulated industries being able to absolutely prove when and by whom documents have been signed off is a requirement.
 Printed out and signed off paper documents are the way some organisations record these final approvals, but paper has a habit of going missing and can be challenging to digitise and retrospectively incorporate into a digital document management system.

 Choosing the right digital tools to meet the DHF challenge